benhammondmusic/dubsado-deposit-tracker/readme.md

 - option to auto-run program on a set time schedule so emails
 - compare amounts to a specific bank account balance
 - deal with multiple brands under one account
+- generate a statement PDF, and email client total due, along with statement PDF and all invoice PDFs (many corporate clients have trouble opening the webpage invoices and need pdf copies)

 PROBLEM: Dubsado is a great tool for artists to manage their clients and events, however it is lacking some functionality including the ability to see at a glance how much money an artist has collected in deposits.
 The problem was highlighted during the COVID-19 crisis when multiple clients cancelled and I wanted to be sure I had set aside the proper amount of money.